ibm-cloud-docs/dns-svcs/glb.md

 1. In the **Health check name** field, give your health check a name.
 1. Optionally, enter a **Description** for the health check to help you understand what it is monitoring.
 1. Select the **Monitor type**.
 Choose the protocol to use for the health check.
 Supported monitor types are HTTP, HTTPS, and TCP.
 The default value is `HTTP`.
     If **HTTPS** is selected, the **Don't validate certificate** checkbox appears after the **Advanced options** section.
 Select this box when the HTTPS certificate on the origin is not signed by a certificate authority (for instance, a self-signed certificate).
 1. Enter the endpoint **Path** against which to perform the health check.
 The default value is `/`.
 1. Optionally, enter the **Port** number that you want to use.

     For the health check to succeed, a relevant application must be running on the origin that responds to the health monitoring requests.
     {: note}
 1. In the **Advanced settings** section, select a **Test interval** (in seconds) between each health check.
 Shorter intervals can improve failover time, but increase load on the origins, as checks come from multiple locations.
 The default value is `60`.
 1. Choose a **Method** to use for the health check from the list (HTTP and HTTPS only).
 The default value is `GET`.
 1. Select a **Timeout** interval (in seconds) for how long to wait before the health check is marked as failed.
 The default value is `5`.
 1. Select the **Number of retries** to attempt in case there is a timeout before the origin is marked as unhealthy.
 Retries are attempted immediately.
 The default value is `1`.

     TCP monitor type options end with this step.
 Click **Create** to save your changes and create the health check.
 HTTP and HTTPS monitor types have additional options, which follow.
-   {:note}
+    {: note}

 1. Enter the **Expected response codes**, which are the HTTP response codes or code range of the health check.
 This value must be between `200-299` with wildcards denoted by an `x`.
 1. Optionally, enter a **Response body** which is a case-insensitive substring to match against in the response body.
 If this string is not found, the origin is marked as unhealthy.